binnes/esp8266Workshop/docs/part2/MQTT.md

 #define MQTT_TOPIC_DISPLAY "dev01/display"
 ```

-You need to change the values to match your configuration:
+You need to change the values (indicated above with **\*** characters) to match your configuration using the connection values from the AMQP MQTT details information:

 After the configuration block and under the pixel and dht variable declarations you need to add the the following: